West Stormont

 It is a big thing for a local community to aspire to… but it is a small but vital part of an enormous effort that is underway and gaining pace across our nation, our continent and our world.

-WSC would strive to help deliver our community’s fair share (or better) of the environmental targets being set for Scotland and tap into resources, goodwill and the widespread and rapidly growing determination in our country to help us do that.
+WSC will strive to help deliver our community’s fair share (or better) of the environmental targets being set for Scotland and tap into resources, goodwill and the widespread and rapidly growing determination in our country to help us do that.

-West Stormont Connect is a Good Ancestor concept– one which is thinking far ahead in time by taking actions with positive outcomes not just for now but for the long-term benefit of people and planet.
+West Stormont Connect is a Good Ancestor concept – one which is thinking far ahead in time by taking actions with positive outcomes not just for now but for the long-term benefit of people and planet.

 To turn things around we have to envisage and be part of evolving an economy which supports what we actually need to do – ie. change the ecological footprint of our lifestyles and how we manage the land and landscape in our area.
 That includes creating employment in our sustainability efforts.

 We have no set template – there isn’t really one, but here are some of the initiatives which could operate to involve households, communities, businesses and landowners in different aspects of the desired transition over the next decade.
-And there are, not surprisingly, real overlaps between different ideas and groupings of people which should help us all work together too.
+And there are, not surprisingly, real overlaps between different ideas and groupings of people which should help us all work together too/

 Possible Initiatives